THE GOD HYPOTHESIS

 Crisis Warning Judgment

-Prime-indexed verses often fall on moments of tension: enemies, danger, warnings, or spiritual pressure.
+In the selected sample, some prime-indexed verses fell on moments of tension: enemies, danger, warnings, or spiritual pressure.
 They tell the problem side of the story.

 Trust Deliverance Promise

-Fibonacci-indexed verses often land on moments of faith, revelation, or breakthrough.
+In the selected sample, some Fibonacci-indexed verses landed on moments of faith, revelation, or breakthrough.
 They tell the solution side of the story—God stepping in.

 Same God Same cycle Same redemption